 The workflow for OCR with Transkribus

-- To feed the Transkribus HTR+ engine with training data for text recognition, the document facsimile must first be page segmented.
-This means that the text regions and lines must be defined in the document.
-This can be done manually or automated using layout analysis tools available through the Transkribus platform.
+- To feed the Transkribus PyLaia engine with training data for text recognition, text regions and text lines must be defined first in the document.
+This can either be done manually or automatically by using various layout analysis tools available through the Transkribus platform.

 With P2PaLA, Transkribus also offers an open-source tool for text structure recognition, with which individual models for page segmentation can be trained.
-With the P2PaLA models trained by the FID4SA team for the Pothi format, which is based on Indian manuscripts and the Naval Kishore Press standard book format, the page segmentation of the historical book prints can now be automated with little manual correction effort.
+With the P2PaLA models trained by the FID4SA team for the Pothi format, which is based on Indian manuscripts and the Naval Kishore Press standard book format, page segmentation is now performed automatically with little manual post-correction.

-- After page segmentation, transcriptions can be created using the text editor Ground Truth (GT).
-These are 1:1 copies of the text on the document facsimile.
-These GT transcriptions are created manually.
+- After page segmentation, Ground Truth (GT) transcriptions can be created by using the text editor.
+Ground Truth are 1:1 copies of the text on the document facsimile.
+These GT transcriptions are usually created manually.
 Alternatively, existing transcriptions can also be imported into Transkribus.
-A data model for automatic text recognition can be trained based on approx. 5,000 words GT transcriptions for printed texts.
-As a rule of thumb - the more training data a model contains, the better the recognition accuracy, i.e., the Character Error Rate (CER).
+A data model for automatic text recognition then can be trained based on approx. 5,000 words GT transcriptions for printed texts.
+As a general rule - the more training data a model contains, the better the recognition accuracy, i.e. the Character Error Rate (CER).

 - Various export functions and export formats are available for further processing of the documents outside of Transkribus, e.g., B. ALTO PDF, TEI, TXT.